 “Incendiary Acts,” in Lyle Ashton Harris: The Ektachrome Archive.
 New York: Aperture, 2017.

-“Mark Bradford: The Art of Productive Dissent,” in C. Bedford and K. Siegel, eds., Mark Bradford: Tomorrow is Another Day, New York: Gregory R. Miller & Co., 2017.
+“Mark Bradford: The Art of Productive Dissent,” in Christopher Bedford and Katy Siegel, eds., Mark Bradford: Tomorrow is Another Day.
+New York: Gregory R. Miller & Co., 2017.

 “Whitfield Lovell: A Reverence for Ordinary People,” in Whitfield Lovell: KIN.
 New York: Skira Rizzoli, 2016.

-Race, Love, and Labor: New Work from the Center for Photography at Woodstock's Artist-In-Residency Program, exh. cat.
+Race, Love, and Labor: New Work from the Center for Photography at Woodstock’s Artist-In-Residency Program.
 New York: State University of New York Press, 2014.

 “Celebration and Critique,” in Kehinde Wiley.
 New York: Rizzoli, 2012.